chanrt/mandelbrot-fractal/README.md

  Controls:
  1) Scroll down or press W to zoom in at cursor location
- 2) Scroll up or press S to zoom our
+ 2) Scroll up or press S to zoom out